 Check out these pics from a few outdoor & backyard wedding days that I have photographed this past year.
 I think you’ll agree that there is indeed, no place like home!

-If you have any additional questions to ask me or want to learn more about my flat rate engagement and wedding photography service please contact me anytime!
+If you have any questions please contact me anytime!

 Investment information regarding Silvercord Event Photography's Raleigh engagement and wedding photography price and service packages may be found here.